Mathachew/jquery-autotab/README.md

 * Due to security measures placed in iOS, Autotab cannot achieve auto tabbing functionality when hitting a field's character limit.
 The problem stems from the `focus` event not being triggered manually.
 As a workaround, Autotab works with iOS by keeping the keyboard open, allowing you to navigate using the arrow shortcuts.
 * Any script that uses the `keydown` and `keypress` events may conflict with Autotab, or vice versa.
 As of 1.9.0, Autotab uses event extensions in an attempt to prevent this from happening.
 * With limitations of `selection` in most text field types, only `text`, `password` and `textarea` fields support auto tabbing and filtering, while `tel`, `number`, `email`, `url` and `search` support auto tabbing only.
+* `Drop` events will not work for IE11 since changing the `maxlength` property causes the event from proceeding.
+IE6-10 work fine, however.

 ## Minify